localstack/localstack-blog.github.io/content/2024-09-17-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 ```bash
 cdklocal bootstrap aws://000000000000/us-east-1
 ```

-> You can customize the account ID and region values for multi-account and multi-region setups in LocalStack.

 Proceed to deploy the CDK stack with `cdklocal deploy`.
 Since multiple stacks are being deployed, include the `--all` flag.
 Execute the following command: